uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 The `extends` option can be used to inherit from another configuration file.

-For example we might have a `base.json` configuration file like this:
+For example, we might have a `base.json` configuration file like this:

 ```json
 {